jzhang-github/HECC_phase_prediction/Pictures/ML_frame.md

-## This is the mechine-learning frame work.
+## This is the mechine-learning framework.